 The top three calibers that you should consider for an STHF sidearm are 9mm, .40 S&W, and .45 ACP simply because they are the most popular and easiest to find.
 If you decide that .45 ACP is the caliber you would like in your sidearm, it’s time to do your research on the best specific .45 pistol for you.

 These days, there are double stacked .45 pistols that are simpler and hold more rounds.
-Let’s find out about the advantages to owning such a pistol and then discuss the top five best double stack .45 pistols on the market:
+Let’s find out about the advantages to owning such a pistol and then discuss the top five best double stack .45 pistols on the market.

 ADVANTAGES TO OWNING A DOUBLE STACK .45

 While a double stack .45 pistol is easily going to be bigger than its 9mm counterparts, a .45 round on its own also creates a substantially bigger hole than a 9mm does.